19hours/sg-statutes/Acts/Companies Act.md

 [UK, Bill, 2002, Clause 170]

-(9) In this section and sections 184B to 184F, “unlisted public company” means a public company the securities of which are not listed for quotation or quoted on a securities exchange in Singapore or any securities exchange outside Singapore.
+(9) In this section and sections 184B to 184F, “unlisted public company” means a public company the securities of which are not listed for quotation or quoted on an approved exchange in Singapore or any securities exchange outside Singapore.

+[Act 4 of 2017 wef 08/10/2018]

 [Act 36 of 2014 wef 03/01/2016]